myat-thu-hein/InventoryManagementSystem/README.md

 - This educational app has no login or authorization layer.
 Add authentication before exposing real inventory data publicly.
 - Add CSRF protection and server-side access controls before production use.
 - The included SQL file contains demonstration data only.

-## License

-No license has been selected.
-Add a license before allowing others to reuse or redistribute the project.